+For Canada, the short answer is no. When shared scooters were introduced across different provinces, the parameters clearly outlined that scooters were not to be ridden on sidewalks.
+It is safe to assume this stipulation will carry over into any future legislation surrounding electric scooters.
 The overwhelming majority of stories about sidewalk injuries focus on scooter share companies like Bird and Lime since, in most cases, the story is about complicated liability questions.
 Who is responsible when a pedestrian is injured: the owner of an electric scooter or the rider?
 When it comes to privately owned electric scooters like Unagi, the answer is pretty clear since owner and operator are typically the same person.
 Riders of privately-owned scooters assume their own liability.
 But they are also far more likely to be familiar with their vehicle’s operation and less likely to leave it lying in the middle of the sidewalk.

 “Two issues have stymied the larger positive public image” of electric scooters, notes Elektrek: “injuries and sidewalk riding.
 And the two are often linked.”
 Elderly and disabled pedestrians are particularly at risk from scooters on the sidewalk, and they account for a large number of e-scooter injuries.
 Lime, Spin, and other operators have worked on solutions for determining when scooters are either being parked or ridden on the sidewalk, seeking to alert riders and share the data with local governments.
 Such technology may dissuade and prevent sidewalk misuse, however current efforts are expensive and are only deployed at the scale of early tests.